-Start walking the interviewer through your resume by giving a brief outline of your educational background.
-Focus on relevant coursework or projects you completed that relate to the job.
+Start your answer with an outline of your educational background.
+If you’re a recent graduate, talk about relevant coursework or projects you completed that relate to the job.

 Do: